Long-UoA/Sensor-Allocation-and-Online-Learning-based-Path-Planning-Approach/README.md

 - Run the file OL_2cams_3targets_1horizons_10000TimeStamps_0.m to do the experiment.
   Here, the file scenario_2cams_3targets_1horizons_10000TimeStamps_0.mat which includes the number of cameras and vessels, their initial positions, as well as the vessel trajectories, should be the input.

-- When the experiment is finished, the results will be stored in the file output_OL_2cams_3targets_1horizons_10000TimeStamps_0.mat.
+- When the experiment is finished, the results will be automatically stored in the file output_OL_2cams_3targets_1horizons_10000TimeStamps_0.mat.

 - Run the file plot_results.m to visualize the results.